Loading...

 Humming or buzzing on the line can be caused by damage to the home telephone wiring or your phone set resulting in a partial short (where power can flow too freely between the two wires) a partial ground (allowing power to flow out of the circuit) or interference from other electronics or sources of power.
 Try these steps in order.
 Only continue to the next step if the previous one didn’t fix the problem.

-1. Check the placement of your Ignite WiFi Gateway or Rogers Home Phone Modem (often found by the fuse panel or by the Internet modem), and your Phone Set.
+1. Check the placement of your Rogers Xfinity Gateway or Rogers Home Phone Modem (often found by the fuse panel or by the Internet modem), and your Phone Set.
 Make sure they are not next to or on top of any other electronics.
 If they are, move them apart and check to see if the issue is resolved.

 • Don’t forget fax machines or other devices that connect to the home phone wiring: when they “brain freeze” they can cause noise or no dial tone altogether.